drubinstein/pokerl/content/docs/appendix/breakdown/8badges/index.md

 </div>

 To enter Blaine’s gym the agent must first *`SURF`* to Cinnabar Island where the gym is located.
-Subsequently, the agent must acquire the "SECRET KEY” from the Pokémon Mansion next door to his gym *`SURF`*.
+Subsequently, the agent must acquire the `SECRET KEY` from the Pokémon Mansion next door to his gym.
 To battle Blaine, the agent must complete a series of optional True/False quizzes.
 If the agent incorrectly answers, the agent battles a trainer.

 ## Giovanni's Gym Gimmick